decksplain/decksplain.github.io/_games/regicide.md

 **Steps:**

-1. Play a card or skip your turn
+1. Play a card or skip your turn (yield)
-2. Activate the suit power
+2. Activate the suit power (check immunity)
-3. Deal damage to the enemy and check
+3. Deal damage to the enemy
 4. Suffer damage from the enemy

 **Enemies:**